departmentfortransport/street-manager-docs/docs/api-documentation/V2.10.7/index.md

 #### Role Based Access - Contractor
 {: .govuk-heading-s}

 Many endpoints in our API support the ability to provide a `swaCode` query param.
 This is intended for `Contractor` users to assume the `Planner` role on behalf of another organisation.
 When assuming the role of a `Planner` for another organisation there is validation in place to ensure that the contractor's organisation is permitted to work for the target organisation.
 This is controlled by the target organisation's admin, as they can establish contracting relationships via the front-end application.
 Please note that currently Street Manager does not support contractors assuming a `HighwayAuthority` role.
-This is currently in the roadmap for future release (post April 2020).
+This is currently in the road map for future release (post April 2020).
 {: .govuk-body}

 If a valid contract exists for the target organisation then a contractor is bound to the same planner access controls detailed below as regular planners working for that organisation directly.